 So why does Dougal care so much?
 Why doesn’t he just turn her over and be done with this sassy Sassenach forever?
 He’d be free to focus on Jacobite machinations and life could probably return to normal at Castle Leoch.

 Well, for one thing (and probably the most significant reason) Dougal wants Claire for himself, and this is a good way to keep her close.
-Also she’s a healer and good for Colum, blah blah.
-And he knows if it’s Jamie she will probably say yes.
+She’s also a healer and good for Colum.
+But Dougal also doesn’t quite know Claire’s whole story yet- and keeping her within the MacKenzie fold is the best way to guard against all possibilities.
+And…he knows if it’s Jamie she will probably say yes.
 Because, I mean, c’mon.

 Claire is touched that Jamie agreed to marry her in order to keep her safe from Randall, but she’s still not ready to take the plunge (so to speak).
 To buy some more time Claire asks Jamie about his family and, because nothing is more important to Jamie than family, he gladly and animatedly tells her the whole MacKenzie and Fraser saga.
 His family’s history is a deep and important part of his identity, a theme we saw reflected in last week’s episode with Roger and Brianna.